rubyforgood/human-essentials/README.md

 This app uses RSpec, Capybara, and FactoryBot for testing.
 Make sure the tests run clean & green before submitting a Pull Request.
 If you are inexperienced in writing tests or get stuck on one, please reach out so one of us can help you. :)

 The one situation where you probably don't need to write new tests is when simple re-stylings are done (ie. the page may look slightly different but the Test suite is unaffected by those changes).

-### TODOs

-Before committing, please run `rake notes > TODO` in the root of the app.

-Feel free to peruse the TODO file and tackle any issues found in there.
-These may or may not have actual issues associated with them.
-If they do not have actual issues, use `TODO-Brief-Description` as the the branch naming scheme, instead; similar changes for commit message.

 ### In-flight Pull Requests